 For the Year Ended December 31

 2020 2019

 Basic EPS

-Profit attributable to shareholders \$ 198,348 \$ 55,129
+Profit attributable to owners of the parent \$ 198,348 \$ 55,129

-For the Year Ended December 31

-2020 2019

-Effect of potential dilutive common shares:
+Effect of potential dilutive common

+shares:

 Employees' compensation - -

-Employee share option -
+Employee share option = -

 Diluted EPS

-Profit attributable to shareholders \$ 198,348 \$ 55,129
+Profit attributable to owners of the parent \$ 198,348 \$ 55,129

 Common Shares Outstanding (in thousands)

-For the Year End ded December 31
+For the Year En ded December 31

 2020 2019

 Basic EPS

-Profit attributable to shareholders 81,341 81,341
+Profit attributable to owners of the parent 81,341 81,341

 Effect of potential dilutive common shares:

 Employees' compensation 461 337

-Employee share option 22 -
+Employee share option 22

-Diluted EPS

-Profit attributable to shareholders 81,824 81,678

-Since the Company has the discretion to settle the employees' compensation by cash or stock, the Company should presume that the entire amount of the compensation will be settled in stock and the potential stock dilution should be included in the weighted-average number of stock outstanding used in the calculation of diluted EPS, provided there is a dilutive effect.
+Since APEC has the discretion to settle the employees' compensation by cash or stock, APEC should presume that the entire amount of the compensation will be settled in stock and the potential stock dilution should be included in the weighted-average number of stock outstanding used in the calculation of diluted EPS, provided there is a dilutive effect.
 Such dilutive effect of the potential stock needs to be included in the calculation of diluted EPS until employees' compensation is approved in the following year.

-21. SHARE-BASED COMPENSATION EXPENSES
+22. SHARE-BASED COMPENSATION EXPENSES